Coffee and socialising

 Coffee was first cultivated and traded in Arabia.
 By the 15th century, coffee was being grown in the Yemeni district of Arabia and by the 16th century it was known in Persia, Egypt, Syria and Turkey.

-In the 17th century, coffee appeared for the first time in Europe.
+In the 17th century, coffee appeared in Europe.
 The first European coffee was sold in pharmacies as a medicinal remedy.
 However coffee houses were soon established and quickly became popular.
 The first European coffee house opened in Venice in 1683.

-Historically coffee houses have been an important social gathering point in Europe and their appearance encouraged several cultural and political transformations during the 17th and 18th centuries3.
+Historically, coffee houses have been an important social gathering point in Europe and their appearance encouraged several cultural and political transformations during the 17th and 18th centuries2.
 They provided a forum for exchanging views and nurturing public opinion across the social spectrum.
-Furthermore, the coffee houses were popular with natural philosophers, antiquarians and historians, as places for like-minded scholars to congregate, read, learn from and debate with each other4.
+Furthermore, the coffee houses were popular with natural philosophers, antiquarians and historians, as places for like-minded scholars to congregate, read, learn from and debate with each other3.

 Coffee houses were – and continue to be – venues where people gather to talk, write, read, entertain one another, or pass the time.
-Research suggests that we use light hearted conversation to establish and maintain our connection within a group, as well as for mere information transfer.
-So, by providing a space for the regular, but unplanned, interaction with members of the community, coffee houses play a role in creating social networks, and therefore encouraging community values5.
+Some research suggests that we use light hearted conversation to establish and maintain our connection within a group, as well as for mere information transfer.
+So, by providing a space for regular, but unplanned, interaction with members of the community, coffee houses may play a role in creating social networks, and therefore encouraging community values4.

-Coffee houses, as meeting places, also facilitate the spread of information.
+Coffee houses, as meeting places, help facilitate the spread of information.
 This occurs informally, as a result of socialising, and, in some cases, through the availability of notice boards.
 As information passes through a social network, individuals within the community influence each other.
-The behaviours and norms that come to be adopted are the reflection of this ongoing interaction and collective cognition6.
+The behaviours and norms that come to be adopted are the reflection of this ongoing interaction and collective cognition4.

 In many countries, the social aspects of the coffee house have evolved to include the home, where individuals will host coffee mornings for friends and family to gather and converse.
-This may offer particular benefits to the elderly, where social isolation has been linked to poorer cognitive function7.
-One study found that offering coffee in the lounge area of a nursing home encouraged residents to spend more time in communal areas and increased social interactions between the residents8.
+One study has suggested that over time, social isolation may be associated with poorer cognitive function in older adults5, and another found that offering coffee in the lounge area of a nursing home encouraged increased social interaction6, therefore some may stand to benefit from such social occasions.

 This information is intended for Healthcare professional audiences.